 If you keep developing carbuncles, it may be a sign of other health issues, such as diabetes.
 Your doctor may want to run urine or blood tests to check your overall health.

 There are several possible treatments for a carbuncle.
 If the mass is close to your nose, spine, or eyes, it’s important to see a doctor.
 These infections could lead to more serious problems.

 The following medical treatments can be used for a carbuncle:

-sometimes needed for treatment.
-They’re either taken orally or rubbed on your
+- Antibiotics are sometimes needed for treatment.
+They’re either taken orally or rubbed on your skin.

-relievers can be used if necessary.
-Normally over-the-counter
+- Pain relievers can be used if necessary.
+Normally over-the-counter medications are enough.

 - Keep your skin clean with antibacterial soap.